Mufacoderz/Mufacoderz/README.md

 Welcome to my GitHub profile!
 I am an Information Systems student passionate about front-end and back-end development.

-👨‍💻 Coding enthusiast on a mission to craft user-friendly and dynamic web applications.
+👨‍💻 Coding enthusiast on a mission to craft user-friendly and dynamic web applications with AI Integration.
 Let's build something awesome together!

 ## 👨‍💻 About Me
 - 🧑‍🎓 Currently pursuing a degree in Information Systems.